-Indicator ID Dependent on: 00 21 Sub-section Type of indicator RE 5 Gateway to: Gateway to: N/A Due diligence 1 CORE Once material E investments?
-SG factors have been identified, wh at processes do you use to conduct due diligence on these fac ctors for potential rea al estate For investors with minority stakes in real estate investments, answer options should be selected based on how they use their influence with the assets/properties, majority shareholder(s), and/or lead investors they engage with in co-investment situations to ensure that material ESG factors are fully identified and assessed to the extent possible.
-[Dropdown list] (A) We conduct a high-level or desktop review against an ESG checklist for initial red flags (1) for all of our potential real estate investments (2) for a majority of our potential real estate investments (3) for a minority of our potential real estate investments ☐ (B) We send detailed ESG questionnaires to target properties [As above] ☐ (C) We hire third-party consultants to do technical due diligence on specific material ESG factors ue diligence on specific [As above] □ (D) We conduct site visits [As above] ☐ (E) We conduct in-depth interviews with management and/or personnel [As above] ☐ (F) We condu uct detailed extern al stakeholder analys sis and/or engagement [As above]
+Indicator ID Dependent on: 00 21 Sub-section PRI Principle Type of indicator RE 5 Gateway to: N/A Due diligence 1 CORE Once material ESG factors have been identified, what processes do you use to conduct due diligence on these factors for potential real estate investments? • • ld be selected based on how they use the ituations to ensure that material ESG fac □ (A) We conduct a high-level or desktop review against an ESG checklist for initial red flags [Dropdown list] (1) for all of our potential real estate investments (2) for a majority of our potential real estate investments (3) for a minority of our potential real estate investments ☐ (B) We send detailed ESG questionnaires to target properties [As above] ☐ (C) We hire third-party consultants to do technical due diligence on specific material ESG factors e on specific [As above] □ (D) We conduct site visits [As above] ☐ (E) We conduct in-depth interviews with management and/or personnel ersonnel [As above] ☐ (F) We condu ct detailed extern al stakeholder analysis and/or er ngagement [As above]

-(G) We incorporate ESG due diligence findings in all of our relevant investment process documentation in the same manner as for other key due diligence, e.g. commercial, accounting and legal [As above] (H) Our investment committee (or an equivalent decision-making body) is ultimately responsible for ensuring all ESG due diligence is completed in the same manner as for other key due diligence, e.g. commercial, accounting and legal [As above] (I) Other Specify: [Mandatory free text: small] [As above] 0 O (J) We do not conduct due diligence on material ESG factors for potential real estate investments
+(G) We incorporate ESG due diligence findings in all of our relevant investment process documentation in the same manner as for other key due diligence, e.g. commercial, accounting and legal [As above] (H) Our investment committee (or an equivalent decision-making body) is ultimately responsible for ensuring all ESG due diligence is completed in the same manner as for other key due diligence, e.g. commercial, accounting and legal [As above] (I) Other Specify: [Mandatory free text: small] [As above] 0 O (J) We do not conduct due diligence on material ESG factors for potential real estate investments Ad Additional context to your response(s): [Voluntary free text: large]

 Explanatory notes

 Purpose of indicator This indicator aims to capture the processes an organisation uses to conduct due diligence on material ESG-related risks at a pre-investment stage.
 It also assesses what internal or external resources are allocated to such processes and how material ESG factors are used to identify opportunities to create value.
 It is considered good practice to carry out due diligence to a sufficient depth, such that material ESG-related risks can be identified and assessed, and ESG value creation opportunities can also be identified for action during the post-investment period.
 A minimum standard of ESG due diligence could be a combination of desk-based research on publicly available information and working knowledge of ESG impacts on the target industry and sector.

 Additional reporting guidance 'We conduct site visits' refers to physical visits made to operational sites of prospective assets or portfolio companies.
 'Third-party consultants' refers to organisations or persons to which participants outsource some or all of their ESG strategy formulation and/or implementation.

 Logic

 Dependent on [00 21]

 Gateway to N/A

-Assessment